Sn00pyW00dst0ck/CEN5035-Project/README.md

 ### Backend Setup

 Ensure Kubo v0.27.0 is installed and that Go version 1.23.4 or later is installed on your system.

+Create a copy of the `sample.env` file named `.env` and change the JWT secret to a private one.

 Install the dependencies listed within the `go.mod` file and then run the project.